 You also can use structured interviews to find the right candidate for your job.
 In such an interview, you ask the interviewee a set of questions in a standardized order.
 You then have a grading system that you use to calculate the overall score of every interviewee.

 There are several benefits that you can get from using structured interviews.
 First, such interviews are usually more consistent and not prone to errors.
-They are also more effective as you formulate the questions in advance, which also helps ensure no chance of bias.
+Second, they are also more effective as you formulate the questions in advance, which also helps ensure no chance of bias.

 As a business person, you need to understand how structured interviews work.
-This is because they are more common in hiring processes today, although they are initially meant for qualitative research.
+They are more common in hiring processes today, although they are initially meant for qualitative research.
 A structured interview offers you an excellent way of screening applicants and finding the best fit.

 5. Pre-Screen with Video Interviews